VatsalPaliwal/market-sentiment-trader-analysis/README.md

 Segment performance was evaluated across sentiment regimes.

 ---
+## Data Availability

+The original trade-level dataset (`history.csv`) is not included in this repository due to size constraints.

+All derived analytical tables used in the dashboard are available under `data/derived/` to ensure reproducibility of results.
 ## Key Findings

 - **Fear regimes generate the highest profitability and volatility.**